aaronnicolas/Binary-32-floating-point-converter/README.md

 ## Running Python Files on CMD

+Download the source code folder in this repository.

 1. **Open Command Prompt:**
     - Press `Win + R` to open the Run dialog.
     - Type `cmd` and press Enter to open Command Prompt.